isomerpages/moe-bartleysec/_special-programmes/Direct School Admission/Direct School Admission.md

 <br>(Mainstream Students)</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>The link to the portal will be available at a later time.
-Please check
+<p>The link to the portal will be available at a later date.
+Thank you for
-back later for updates.
-Thank you for your understanding</p>
+your understanding</p>
 </td>
 </tr>
 <tr>